tensorflow/tensorflow/tensorflow/contrib/go/README.md

 		for y := 0; y < outputTensor.Dim(1); y++ {
 			for z := 0; z < outputTensor.Dim(2); z++ {
 				// Using GetVal we can access to the corresponding positions of
-				// the tensor as if we had been accessing to the positions in a
+				// the tensor as if we would be working with a multidimensional
-				// multidimensional array, for instance GetVal(1, 2, 3) is
+				// array, for instance, GetVal(1,2, 3) is equivalent to
-				// equivalent to array[1][2][3] on a three dimensional array val, err := out[0].GetVal(x, y, z)
+				// array[1][2][3] on a three dimensional array val, err := out[0].GetVal(x, y, z)
 				if err != nil {
-					log.Fatal("Error trying to read the output tensor, Error:", err) }
+					log.Fatal("Error reading the output Tensor:", err)
+				}
 				if val != inputSlice1[x][y][z]+inputSlice2[x][y][z] {
 					log.Printf(
-						"The sum of the two elements: %d + %d doesn't match with the returned value: %d", inputSlice1[x][y][z], inputSlice2[x][y][z], val)
+						"The value of: %d + %d is not: %d", inputSlice1[x][y][z], inputSlice2[x][y][z], val)
 				}

-				log.Println("The value value on coordinates:", x, y, z, "is:", val) }
+				log.Println("Value on coordinates:", x, y, z, "is:", val) }
 		}
 	}